 We have an 83 acre beef cattle operation in Pine County.
 We grow pasture and hay to support 20 stock cows and calves.
 We have been rotationally grazing cattle since 2008.
 We have set up 15 paddocks with water access in all paddocks.
 I manually move the tanks, tubs etc now which does not let us meet our sustainability goals for the cattle or the humans.

 Rotational grazing has many environmental and productivity benefits but requires a higher level of management and more time.
-Moving cattle often can be a hassle to transport water tanks, mineral tubs, fly control rub, fencing, back scratchers, shade, etc. A mobile unit to house this equipment that could be pulled with 4 wheeler, tractor or pick up would lessen time demands and increase adoption of true rotational grazing.
+Moving cattle often can be a hassle to transport water tanks, mineral tubs, fly control rub, fencing, back scratchers, shade, etc. A mobile unit to house this equipment that could be pulled with a 4-wheeler, tractor, or pick up truck would lessen time demands and increase adoption of true rotational grazing.

 Example of mobile unit concept schematic that we shared with graziers to get feedback in 2019: Grazing Station Drawing

 We surveyed grazier needs, conducted focus groups at several Extension field days, designed a prototype, and determined pricing receptiveness.

 A summary of an online survey of 70+ graziers can be found here Mobile Unit Survey 1-21-20.
 An additional 10 paper copies are also being summarized.